wizz13150/RaptoreumStuff/README.md

 -----------------------------------

+What the script does :

-Check the latest versions of RaptoreumCore on github, the latest bootstrap on bootstrap.raptoreum.com, with links to download.
+-Check the latest versions of Raptoreum Core on github, the latest bootstrap on bootstrap.raptoreum.com, with links to download.

-Will apply the last bootstrap (no index) available to your wallet, be sure to run the last RaptoreumCore release version.
+-Detect your Raptoreum Core version, or ask for a custom folder.

+-If you are not up to date, will ask if you want to update Raptoreum Core to the latest version available.

-Use the default wallet location, or ask for a custom folder.
+-Use the default wallet location, or ask for a custom folder.

-Detect if 7-Zip is on the computer, +30% faster for the extraction.
+-Detect if 7-Zip is on the computer, +30% faster for the extraction.

-Detect your RaptoreumCore version, or ask for a custom folder.
+-Download, proceed to a checksum verification and apply the last bootstrap (no index) available to your wallet.

-If you want to use your local (up to date) bootstrap.zip, put it in your wallet folder.
+*If you want to use your local (up to date) bootstrap.zip, put it in your wallet folder.

 Take 10 min to complete, for me.
 (03/23)